jamesreggio/react-native-l20n/README.md

 The `ftl` tag is not required, but enables you to indent your translations, which is not normally legal.
-It also removes newlines from piped, multi-line translations, which better emulates the whitespace-collapsing nature of HTML.
+It also removes newlines from piped, multi-line translations, which emulates the whitespace-collapsing nature of HTML.

-*Example:*
+**Example:**

 ```javascript
 import {ftl} from 'react-native-l20n';